-The candidate must first submit application with the Commission and complete the appropriate pre-license courses.
-Once the courses have been completed, submitted to the Commission, and all other criteria for your eligibility established, an exam authorization will be sent to Pearson VUE.
-The candidate will then receive an Authorization to Test email from Pearson VUE / Nebraska Real Estate Commission advising them of next steps.
+The candidate must first pre-register with the Commission and complete the appropriate pre-license course.
+Once the course has been completed, submitted to the Commission (by the school), and your eligibility established, an exam authorization will be sent to Pearson VUE.
+The candidate will then receive an Authorization to Test email from Pearson VUE advising them of next steps.